MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-support-license.md

 **Cause:**

-You deployed and/or installed the Microsoft Defender for Endpoint for macOS package ("Download installation package") but you might have run the configuration script ("Download onboarding package").
-Or You have not assigned the license to the user.
+You deployed and/or installed the Microsoft Defender for Endpoint for macOS package ("Download installation package"), but you might have run the configuration script ("Download onboarding package"), or you have not assigned a license to the user.

 **Solution:**

 Follow the MicrosoftDefenderATPOnboardingMacOs.py instructions documented here:
 [Client configuration](mac-install-manually.md#client-configuration)